 Default NBO output produced by this example is shown below, just as it appears in your output file.
-The start of the NBO section is marked by a standard header, citation, job title, and storage info:
+The start of the NBO section is marked by a standard header, citation, and job title:

-The NBO banner reports the program version (NBO 6.0) and serial number ("DEV0001" in this case).
-The latter is associated with the license that was purchased from the University of Wisconsin.
+The NBO banner reports the program version (NBO 6.0) and license name ("University of Wisconsin" in this case).